Pain On Outside Of Foot

 Pain On Outside Of Foot: Find out about the common causes of pain on the side of the foot and how to treat them

-Pain on the outside of the foot is a common problem.
+Pain on the outside of the foot, aka lateral foot pain, is a common problem.

 Thinking about the location and onset of side foot pain can give us a good indication of what the problem is.
-If your pain is more on the inner side of your foot, check out the Inner Foot Pain article.
+Here we will focus on pain on the outside of your foot, but if your pain is more on the inner side of your foot, check out the Inner Foot Pain article.

 Causes Of Lateral Foot Pain

 There are a number of different things that can cause pain on the outside of the foot.
-Here we will start by looking at the most common causes, then we'll go on to look at the diagnosis process and the best treatment options.
+Here we will start by looking at the most common causes, then we'll go on to look at the diagnosis process and the best treatment options for lateral foot pain.

 Lateral Foot Pain - Peroneal Tendonitis: Causes, Symptoms, Diagnosis & Treatment